69% of NYC residents believe Mayor Adams should resign: Marist poll finds

 ByEyewitness News WABC logo

-Friday, October 4, 2024 9:29AM
+Friday, October 4, 2024

-Banks in his own statement said he was willing and able to stay on until December, but that the mayor made the decision.
+The timeline for his departure was seemingly fast-tracked.
+Banks said in a statement he was willing and able to stay on until December, but that the mayor made the decision.

 As the purge at City Hall continues, the big question is who could be next to leave the Adams administration?

-All eyes are on two key people who have had their homes raided, and phones seized by the authorities; David Banks' wife, Deputy Mayor Sheena Wright and his brother, Phil Banks, Deputy Mayor for Public Safety.
+All eyes are on two key people who have had their homes raided, and phones seized by the authorities; David Banks' wife, Deputy Mayor Sheena Wright and his brother, Phil Banks, the Deputy Mayor for Public Safety.

 ALSO READ: Debate emerges over whether Eric Adams should resign as mayor of New York City